Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

-Can this area, known for making 3 year old girls feel like princesses when they step foot into the Magic Kingdom, really provide an adult-friendly travel experience?
+Can this area, known for making 3-year-old girls feel like princesses when they step foot into the Magic Kingdom, really provide an adult-friendly travel experience?

 As an Orlando native, I can confidently say that the answer is yes – there are plenty of things to do in Orlando for adults, as well as things to do near Orlando for adults that aren’t too far of a drive away.

-I’ve also provided tons of suggestions of the best things to do in Orlando besides the theme parks.
+We’ve also provided tons of suggestions of the best things to do in Orlando besides the theme parks.

 Getting around Orlando